ikhaled-ali/EmojisReactionKit/README.md

 Use the ReactionTheme to customize blur, background, and icon appearance.

 ## 📄 License
 MIT License.
-See LICENSE for more info.
+See <a target="_blank" href="https://github.com/ikhaled-ali/EmojisReactionKit/blob/main/LICENSE">LICENSE</a> for more info.

 ## 😎 Author